Abhirup-99/job_scraper/README.md

 # Job Scraper
-A console program to scrape job opportunities from company job boards.
+A script to scrape job opportunities from company job boards.
 Works for both full-time and internships!

 ## Installation
 Install Selenium: `pip install selenium`